-Not only does it require zero baking, it’s a low fuss, delicious and energizing recipe that also happens to be plant based, refined sugar free, gluten free, dairy free, paleo, raw, and can be made with organic ingredients when possible.
+Not only does it require zero baking, it’s a low fuss, delicious and energizing recipe that can be made with organic ingredients when possible.
 It’s also naturally sweetened with dates and a hint of maple syrup, but you can adjust the levels of sweetener as much as you prefer.
 Just don’t skip out on the dates as they help hold the crust together.

 If you’re into nootropic and adaptogenic herbs that support the body in the modern world and you’re looking for a delicious way to integrate them into your life, this may be your kind of cake.
 If not, you can always leave out any ingredients you don’t vibe with, or substitute with your own favourites.
 Go wild… really, the sky’s the limit.